tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 I've been the butt of his jokes more times than I can remember.
 Store-bought gags, elaborate hoaxes, borderline scams...
 Water balloons, never just full of water.

-It's weird - Everybody liked Ralph in a group, but nobody like him one on one.
+It's weird - Everybody liked Ralph in a group, but nobody liked him one on one.

 I don't know who invited him to Roger and Penelope's housewarming.
 It was a bad match - a dude who compulsively makes a mess of things just to see people's reactions, in an incredibly expensive, brand new home owned by two rich tight-asses.

-I mean, really.
 While we're talking about the curse of names...
 Penelope?
 Really?
 Did her mother really, really want to make sure no one would ever take her seriously?
 She was a natural beauty, never wore much make-up and never made a fuss about her outfits, real low-maintenance.
+The name, though?
+Swing and a miss.

-The party was a small affair, too.
+The party was a small affair.

 Just the homeowners and a few houseguests.